wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ## 7. Random forest analysis

 Perform random forest analysis using each linked MetaG-MetaB-HostT set to predict sputum neutrophil or eosinophil percentage.
 Take neutrophil as an example:

+- This step first aggregates MetaG-MetaB and MetaB-HostT links to the full-path of MetaG-MetaB-HostT, by linking up 'KO-metabolite-host gene' feature-level information.
+- Then it performs a random forest analysis for each linked set of MetaG-MetaB-HostT modules in predicting NEU or EOS, and output model performance scores.

 ```
 Input: 4_MetaG.MetaB.modules.NEU.linked.txt, 4_MetaB.HostT.modules.NEU.linked.txt, meta.mediation.NEU.txt or meta.mediation.EOS.txt, 1_metaG-combined.gct, 1_metaB.module_eigengene.txt, 1_hostT.module_eigengene.txt